trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_01.md

 ### **What is a Computer?**

-If you think about it, you computer is a magic rock (aren't we all?)!
+If you think about it, your computer is a magic rock (aren't we all?)!
 It's a rock that can do math, remember things, and even talk to other rocks!

 Your computer is composed of two main components: Hardware and Software.